 Pushing through to blocked websites and censored content is another one of IPVanish’s strong points.
 The service has over 40,000 shared IPs spread across its servers and is constantly working to bypass blocks from sites like Netflix.
 IPVanish also offers five simultaneous connections, meaning you can use a PC, laptop, smartphone, tablet, and gaming console all at the same time.

 VyprVPN offers some of the most unique privacy features in the VPN market.
-The biggest selling point is the fact that VyprVPN owns its entire network of servers, over 700 spread across 70 different locations.
-Data is never accessed by a outside companies, which also allows VyprVPN to customize hardware and software for superior speed and encryption.
+The biggest selling point is the fact that VyprVPN owns its entire network of servers, over 700 spread across 70+ global locations.
+Data is never accessed by an outside company, which also allows VyprVPN to customize hardware and software for superior speed and encryption.
 Backing this amazing network is unlimited bandwidth, no file or traffic restrictions, and no stored traffic or DNS logs, ever.

 What Can You Do with a VPN?